peterballard/prmake/README.md

 - **It is safe for `prmake` users.**
 If the *makefile* has been changed by another user, `prmake` will refuse to run.
-So there is no danger of missing updates.
+So there is no danger of missing updates, or getting in trouble for blowing away another user's *makefile* edits.
 And the `prmake` user's code is in *prfile*, where `prmake` non-users will not touch it.